-The Maine Public Employees Retirement System provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members The System's retirement programs provide defined retirement and beneficiaries. benefits based on members' average final compensation and service credit earned as of retirement.
+The Maine Public Employees Retirement System provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
+The System's retirement programs provide defined retirement benefits based on members' average final compensation and service credit earned as of retirement.
 Vesting (i.e., eligibility for benefits upon reaching qualification) occurs upon the earning of five years of service credit (effective October 1, 1999, the prior ten-year requirement was reduced by legislative action to five years for employees of PLDs).
 In some cases, vesting occurs on the earning of one year of service credit immediately preceding retirement at or after normal retirement age.
 For PLD members, normal retirement age is 60.
 The monthly benefit of members who retire before normal retirement age by virtue of having at least 25 years of service credit is reduced by a statutorily prescribed factor for each year of age that a member is below her/his normal retirement age at retirement.
 The System also provides disability and death benefits which are established by contract with PLD employers under applicable statutory provisions.
+As of June 30, 2018, there were 304 employers in the plan.

 Upon termination of membership, members' accumulated employee contributions are refundable with interest, credited in accordance with statute.
 Withdrawal of accumulated contributions results in forfeiture of all benefits and membership rights.
-The annual rate of interest credited to members' accounts is set by the System's Board of Trustees and is currently 2.45%.
+The annual rate of interest credited to members' accounts is set by the System's Board of Trustees and is currently 2.40%.